aditya432-aiml/anton-LAN-storage/README.md

 ```
 This will start the server at the local IP address of your machine, at port 5000.
 The server IP will also be visible in the command window that opens.
+To share files and folders with other devices on the same network, upload them.
+To access the files and folders from other devices, simply go to the address visible in the command window.

 ## Features

 - Hassle free, one line setup and running